What is Domestic Violence?

 In Michigan a person arrested for domestic violence cannot be released from jail on an interim bond set by the jail.
 The person must be held until he or she can be arraigned, or has an interim bond set by a judge or district court magistrate.

 Having handled these cases in volume, typically our attorneys know the prosecutor and the judge, and can anticipate the judge’s responses, understand how the prosecutor will want to proceed, and with that knowledge can negotiate the best deal for our clients in efforts of removing as much uncertainty from the legal justice system as possible.

 Remember, judges have a tremendous amount of discretion when imposing your punishment.
 Without us, or another competent attorney, you may say or do the wrong thing, increasing your punishment.
 For this reason, looking for an attorney who practices in the county where you were violated is particularly helpful.
 That said, we regularly practice in the counties of Oakland, Macomb, Wayne, and Lapeer, Livingston, Washtenaw, Genesee, and St. Clair.
-For more information about Domestic Violence, or to retain Garmo & Kiste, PLC call us at (248) 398-7100 for a free consultation or contact us with a private message.
+For more information about Domestic Violence Charges Troy Michigan Criminal Defense Lawyer? to retain Garmo & Kiste, PLC call us at (248) 398-7100 for a free consultation or contact us with a private message.